renzopereztan/HyER/README.md

 # HyER

-This is a study on hybrid algorithms for experience replay in reinforcement learning.
+This is a study on hybrid algorithms for experience replay in foundational reinforcement learning.

 The folder Algorithms contains the three reinforcement learning algorithms employed in the study.
 These are the Deep Q-Network, Deep Deterministic Policy Gradient, and the Advantage Actor-Critic.